 Community Needs Assessment

 The Community Needs Assessment is traditionally used effectively to develop strategic planning in most associations in Texas and is easy to use by congregations with little or no guidance.
 The BGCT, however, can offer assistance in training congregations and processing the findings for use in new ministry efforts.
 Contact Julie Valentine for more information.

 Deaf and Special Needs Ministries

-Every Sunday, people search for a church that will share the gospel in ways that only those who are deaf, blind or handicapped (developmentally disabled) can appreciate.
-Texas Baptists have 17 deaf congregations and hundreds of “hearing” congregations that provide interpreted services for the deaf.
+Every Sunday, people search for a church that will share the gospel in ways that only those who are deaf, blind or handicapped can appreciate.
+Texas Baptists have 17 deaf congregations and hundreds of "hearing" congregations that provide interpreted services for the deaf.
 Deaf families have particular needs that your congregation can address, and interpreted services are just one example of how these needs are met.
-The BGCT also sponsors a Deaf Youth Camp while their pastors enjoy the Deaf Pastors’ Retreat.
+We also sponsors a Deaf Youth Camp while their pastors enjoy the Deaf Pastors' Retreat.
 Each summer, the Texas Baptist Conference of the Deaf gathers families from across the state for a time of fellowship, inspiration and ministry support.
-Then in the fall, interpreters gather for the Interpreter’s Training Retreat at Latham Springs Baptist Encampment.
+Then in the fall, interpreters gather for the Interpreter's Training Retreat at Latham Springs Baptist Encampment.

 Poverty Ministries of Relief and Empowerment

-Poverty ministries may be as simple as establishing a benevolence ministry that may include a food pantry and clothes closet, or as complex as a mission center that serves as a “full service” center.
+Poverty ministries may be as simple as establishing a benevolence ministry that may include a food pantry and clothes closet, or as complex as a mission center that serves as a "full service" center.
 Real help includes immediate relief as well as life and family empowerment.
-It is important to “give a man a fish,” but it is perhaps more important to “teach a man to fish”, and thus give a real sense of empowerment and fulfillment.
-Help ranges from simple “how to” pamphlets and ministry ideas to assistance in developing a holistic approach to meeting human needs is available to your church.
+It is important to "give a man a fish," but it is perhaps more important to "teach a man to fish," and thus give a real sense of empowerment and fulfillment.
+Help ranges from simple "how to" pamphlets and ministry ideas to assistance in developing a holistic approach to meeting human needs is available to your church.